DIY Tiny Succulent Planter in a Wooden Box

 Step 5: Succulent Planter Aftercare

-Care of your succulent planter is easy.
-Initially, the plants will respond best to moist soil but after they’ve rooted, you can leave the mix to fully dry out between waterings.
+Taking care of your succulent planter is easy.
+Initially, the plants will respond best to moist soil, but once they’ve rooted, you can let the mix fully dry out between waterings.
 Initially, try to keep an eye on the planter, especially on warm days, to ensure the potting mix doesn’t dry out.
-Use the squirt bottle to spray between the leaves and directly onto the growing medium.
-The plants won’t require any other additions but they will grow and potentially start developing roots on their stems.
-This is their way of finding a new place to grow so trim these dangly and leggy pieces off and plant them up in a new container.
+Use the spray bottle to spray between the leaves and directly onto the growing medium.

+The plants won’t require any other additions but will grow and potentially start developing roots on their stems.
+This is their way of finding a new place to grow, so trim these dangly, leggy pieces off and plant them in a new container.
+If you have any further questions, watch the video below on planting a succulent planter or terrarium.

 Leave a Reply